 - Harvesting and Processing: We harvest every Monday to prep for our CSA/Farmstand.
 We also harvest mid-week on an as-needed basis based on our garden productivity and community accounts.
 We work hard to grow our crops.
-Please ask for guidance/best practices from our farm crew (Eliza/Caleb -for crops in the main garden arena or Menko/India for perennial crops outside the garden arena, including the herb garden).
+Please ask for guidance/best practices from our farm crew.
 Guidance should include best practices for harvesting to maintain the productivity of the plant and to properly clean the root, greens or other produce properly for packaging and how long the task should take.

 - Animal Care: Help feed the chickens every morning and early evening.
 Our goat family needs to be fed daily.
 We also have a bull (Junior Boy), pet pig (Wilbur), and a visiting horse.